 “Then the Jews led Yahshua/Jesus from Caiaphas to the palace of the Roman governor.
 By now it was early morning and to avoid ceremonial uncleanness the Jews did not enter the palace.
 They wanted to be able to eat the Passover.
 So Pilate came out to them……” (John 18:28)

 Hmmm ……..
-In John’s account “they wanted to be able to eat the Passover” but in the other three Gospels Yahshua and the disciples had already eaten the Passover.
+In John’s account “they wanted to be able to eat the Passover” but in the other three Gospels the Passover meal had already taken place.

-Either there are mistakes by those who were eye witnesses or there are things that haven’t been factored in i.e. the two Passovers the week Yahshua died.
+Either there are mistakes by those who were eye witnesses or there are things that haven’t been factored in i.e. the two Passover celebrations the week Yahshua died.

 CLUE NUMBER 5:

-The reason there were two Passovers is simply because the Essenes (a devoutly religious sect living in Jerusalem and Judea) celebrated the Passover on the 14th Nisan according to the solar calendar.
+The reason there were two Passovers is simply because the Essenes (a devoutly religious sect) celebrated the Passover on the 14th Nisan according to the solar calendar.

 Their 364 day year consisted of exactly 52 x 7 day weeks.
-Their Passover would always begin Tuesday evening and be eaten at the conclusion of the day at sundown Wednesday.
+Their Passover would always begin Tuesday evening and be eaten sundown Wednesday.

 This is the Passover meal Yahshua eat with his disciples as recorded in Matthew, Mark and Luke.